AlainParadis/program-transformation/program-transformation.md

 A.I. levels the technical playing field, but the ability of humans to conjure novel ideas through deep understanding of a client's needs will remain irreplaceable.

 <h4>
-	A.I.
-Generated Program of Study
+	Reimagined Program of Study
 </h4>

+This program of study was created (with A.I. assistance).
+It's not meant for implementation.
+It's meant to demonstrate what could be possible for our program.

 {% for item in site.data.pos.semesters %}
   <h5>{{ item.title }}</h5>